 In one year, we visited Morocco, Singapore, China twice, Jakarta twice, and Bali twice, and those are primarily sourcing trips for St Barts!

-Can you give me a couple of key pieces in store this summer that you’re loving and why?
+Can you give me a couple of key pieces in your flagship store this summer that you’re loving and why?

 It’s refreshing and exciting to see the Gold Coast arts scene finally getting national recognition and receiving state government funding to boost the arts and cultural scene.